Overview of COVID-19 and Mechanical Ventilation

 All appropriate airborne PPE should be used during the tracheostomy procedure.
 Experts suggest the use of enhanced PPE with PAPRs, eye protection, fluid-repellent disposable surgical gown and gloves.
 If a PAPR is not available, the use of fit tested filtering face piece 3 (FFP3) or N95 mask with an additional fluid shield.

 During the tracheostomy procedure, establish complete paralysis using neuromuscular blockade to prevent coughing and aerosol dispersion (Heyd, et al, 2020).
 Procedure steps for surgery for a tracheostomy are outlined in A surgical safety checklist for performing tracheostomy in Covid-19 patients.
 The ENT_UK is another surgical guideline.
+In a single center study, percutaneous tracheostomy was performed with a protocol to use periods of apnea when disconnecting the ventilator circuit.
+All physicians were Covid-19 negative following the procedures (Boujaoude, Z. et al., 2021).

 Another recommendation is to only use cuffed, non-fenestrated tracheostomy tubes during the procedure and for any tracheostomy changes until the patient is confirmed Covid negative.
 The inflated tracheostomy cuff offers a closed system to help prevent cross contamination of staff.
+The size of the tracheostomy tube should be considered and is particularly important during Covid-19 as the smaller size of a stoma can reduce aerosol generation, reduce tracheostomy tube changes and reduce leakage around the cuff.

 Further details for management of patients with tracheostomy during COVID-20 can be found on the National Tracheostomy Safety Project and the American Academy of Otolaryngology Head and Neck Surgery.